-It is essential that the Council understands the reasons why people leave the organisation and employees can complete a Leaver's Questionnaire.
+It is essential that the Council understands the reasons why people leave the organisation, so employees can complete a Leavers' Questionnaire.

-The Leaver's Questionnaire should be forwarded immediately on completion to HR who will monitor the information to identify whether there are any issues that need addressing.
+The Leavers' Questionnaire should be forwarded immediately on completion to HR who will monitor the information to identify whether there are any issues that need addressing.
 Copies of the Leavers' Questionnaire are available on the intranet.